90zlaya/breaking-bad-info/README.md

 1. ### Description

 Idea is to create simple Vue.js project to demonstrate development skills in this awesome JS framework.
+Subject for this project is one of the greatest TV Shows ever, [Breaking Bad].
+Fueling app with [The Breaking Bad API](https://breakingbadapi.com/) content.

 [⬆ back to top](#table-of-contents)